-7. Rotate sensor (B) until desired voltage range is achieved.
-Refer to 6.1.2 Height Sensor Output Voltage Range - Combine Requirements, page 74.
+- 5. Loosen nuts (A). - Rotate sensor (B) until desired voltage range is achieved.
+For instructions, refer to 6.1.3 Height Sensor Output Voltage Range - Combine Requirements, page 72 for instructions.

 If voltage range is too large or too small, you may need to relocate linkage rod (C) to a different hole in sensor control arm (D).
 If that doesn't work, relocate linkage rod (C) to a different hole in sensor control arm (E).